Edge of the World

 backing.
 Using silk, wool, cotton, velvet and organza made

 these cellular structures look like the photo.
-Finally, quilting,
+Finally,

 painting and beads gave me the iridescence I hoped for.